tikitong/data/README.md

 - **elevation**: indicates the altitude in meters above sea level at which the structure is located (example: 461.7255859375).

-- ==**global_code**==: is a 4-character regional code associated with a local code of 6 or more characters.
+- **global_code**: is a 4-character regional code associated with a local code of 6 or more characters.
 This code is magic 🧙!
 Not only does it localize with great precision the structure to which it is associated, it transforms in a way the classical coordinates: latitude and longitude into a single code, but it is also **exclusive**.
 It will therefore also serve as a unique identifier associated with each structure (example: "7GQWHRRJ+W3").
 Try to paste this code in Google Maps, you'll see it's a triangle !

 - **index**: is the unique identifier of the structure in the _.geojson_ file (example: 9001)